nikvdp/neomux/README.md

   sockets and session files.
 - `g:neomux_tmux_session_name` - Default: auto-generated.
 Override the
   auto-generated session name.
+- `g:neomux_tmux_autosave_interval` - Default: `30`.
+Interval in seconds for
+  automatic session saves.
+Set to `0` to disable autosave.
+Autosave runs silently in the background and allows session recovery if neovim crashes.

 #### Tmux keybindings (only active when tmux is enabled)